greentfrapp/apple-neuralhash-attack/README.md

 Demonstrates iterative FGSM on Apple's NeuralHash model.

-TL;DR: It is possible to apply noise to CSAM images and make them to look like regular images to the model.
+TL;DR: It is possible to apply noise to CSAM images and make them look like regular images to the NeuralHash model.
 The noise does degrade the CSAM image (see samples).
 But this was achieved without tuning learning rate and there are more refined attacks available too.

 ## Example